 Bio-Specimen Assessment of Fire Effects (B-SAFE) Study aims to reveal how wildfires affect the health of pregnant women and their babies

 Researchers from the UC Davis Environmental Health Sciences Center are conducting the Bio-Specimen and Fire Effects (B-SAFE) Study to learn how recent wildfires and smoke are affecting pregnant women and their babies.
-This study is now recruiting for the 2021 wildfire season in Northern California.
+This study is no longer recruiting at this time.

 "Very little is known about the health impacts wildfires have during pregnancy,” says Rebecca J. Schmidt, the lead scientist for the study and an assistant professor in Public Health Sciences at UC Davis.

 The B-SAFE Study is ongoing research that began with the 2017 Northern California wildfires, the first set of wildfires in California history that scientists linked partially to climate change.
 Since then, B-SAFE researchers have enrolled women who were affected by:

 The purpose of the B-SAFE Study is to learn how wildfires are affecting women's health during their pregnancy.
 Schmidt says the study team enrolled women early in pregnancy so they could complete up to two visits before delivery.
 The research team also enrolled postpartum women to see how their health changes after delivery.

 “Our goal is to collect information and biological samples that can help us understand what women were exposed to and how that exposure affected them and their babies over time,” says Schmidt at the start of the study.